Side-by-side comparison of coconut sugar and white sugar in bowls, highlighting colour and texture differences.

 How white sugar is made

-White sugar is most commonly produced from sugar cane or sugar beet.
-After harvesting, the raw juice is extracted, refined, crystallised, and repeatedly purified to remove molasses and impurities.
-The result is sucrose crystals with a very uniform taste, colour, and texture.
+White sugar is produced from sugar cane or sugar beet.
+After harvesting, the raw juice is extracted, refined, crystallised and repeatedly purified to remove molasses and other compounds.
+The result is highly uniform sucrose crystals with a neutral taste and colour.
+The NHS classifies white sugar as a refined, added sugar.

-Another reason is taste.
-Coconut sugar has a mild, caramel-like flavour that some people prefer, particularly in baking or hot drinks.
-White sugar, by contrast, is intentionally neutral.
+Flavour.
+Coconut sugar has a mild, caramel-like flavour that some people find preferable to the flat sweetness of white sugar, particularly in baking, porridge or hot drinks.
+White sugar is intentionally neutral by design.

 How they behave in cooking and baking